Medically Reviewed by: Lesley Bland BA (Hons), BSc (Hons) Midwifery Studies

 Best hospital-grade silicone dummies for breastfed babies

 These Philips AVENT Soothie dummies are ideal for breastfed babies.
 The orthodontic design supports natural palate development, and they're made from soft hospital-grade silicone.
 When it comes to cleaning, simply pop them in the dishwasher as they're dishwasher-friendly, or sterilise them as normal.
-The dummies are made from just one piece of silicone, meaning there’s no risk of parts breaking off.
+The dummies are made from just one piece of silicone, meaning there’s no risk of parts breaking off, however, this means they're not the cutest design.

-They’re designed to be easy to accept for breastfed babies, and one mum said: “These dummies are fantastic!
+They’re designed to be easy to accept for breastfed babies and not negatively impact the development of their teeth, and one mum said: “These dummies are fantastic!
 Ideal for breastfed babies as they mould to their mouth just like the nipple.
 I really love the fact they are made from just one piece of material, so there is no risk of the teat coming away from the mouthguard.
 These leave no marks on your baby's face either.
 My baby loves these dummies over any others; we've tried a couple of brands."

 Note that this design is for babies over three months old; some mums found it too hard for newborn babies, so always check the age range before you buy.